ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 Total time: 2 hours

-* 60 minutes - pre-session: Edit code through branching and merging in Git
+* 60 minutes - pre-session: overview of branching and merging with git
 * 20 minutes - explain: recap learning
 * 30 minutes - explore: create and use a repo on GitHub
-* 15 minutes - elaborate: review trouble spots
+* 10 minutes - elaborate: review trouble spots

-## Pre-session
+## Pre-session (60 minutes)

 ### Overview on Git and working with branches